drocheam/optrace/docs/source/usage/surfaces.rst

    TiltedSurface geometry

-A TiltedSurface has a circular projection in the xy-plane, but has a surface normal that is generally not parallel to the optical axis.
+A :class:`TiltedSurface <optrace.tracer.geometry.surface.tilted_surface.TiltedSurface>` has a circular projection in the xy-plane, but has a surface normal that is generally not parallel to the optical axis.
 It can be used for creating prisms or tilted glass plates.

 As for most other surfaces it is defined by a radius :math:`r`.
 Additionally a normal vector must be provided.
 This can either be done in the cartesian form, with 3 elements and parameter :python:`normal=[x, y, z]` or using spherical coordinates :python:`normal_sph=[theta, phi]` with two elements. :python:`theta` describes the angle between the normal and the optical axis (z-axis), while :python:`phi` describes the angle in the xy-plane.